Selecting the Best Optimizing System: Introduction

 \subsection{Main Contributions}

-First, motivated by applications in simulation optimization, data-driven stochastic optimization and medication decisions, we formulate a new class of problems named \textit{selecting the best optimizing system} (SBOS).
+First, motivated by applications in simulation optimization, data-driven stochastic optimization and medication decisions, we formulate a new class of problems named \textit{Selecting the Best Optimizing System} (SBOS).
 In SBOS problems, systems are compared based on their optimizing performances, which involve an inner-layer of optimization in addition to the standard selection optimization.
-Building on classical problems on selecting the best system in the simulation literature, we consider a fixed-budget formulation where the decision maker has the ability to sequentially decide how to spend the sampling budget, based on sequentially observed sampling outcomes.
+We consider a fixed-budget formulation where the decision maker sequentially decides how to spend the sampling budget, based on sequentially observed sampling outcomes.
 The SBOS problems naturally incorporate two streams of settings where the sampling cost is because of expensive simulation and is because of expensive real experiments and data collection.

-Second, we propose easy-to-implement algorithms and prove exponential-rate performance guarantees.
-That is, when the total number of samples (budget) increases to infinity, the probability of false selection made by the proposed algorithm is proved to decay exponentially fast with an explicit positive exponential rate.
-Different from classical problems of selecting the best, where an estimation for a system's performance is the mean of independent and identically distributed samples, we need to perform the inner-layer optimization to derive each system's optimizing performance.
-Our algorithm design integrates stochastic gradient descent and sequential elimination to exploit the structure of the inner-layer optimization and make comparisons on the outer layer.
-The proposed algorithms carefully examine the bias and variance of the estimation for a system's optimizing performance.
-Our theoretical analysis takes both the bias and variance into account and simultaneously incorporates the structure information of the inner-layer optimization for each system.
-We show that our algorithm design and theoretical analysis (exponential rate) hold for both simulation optimization problems where the inner-layer optimization is convex and general data-driven stochastic optimization problems, which are two important classes of problems in SBOS problems.
-We hope that the analysis and proofs can be useful to more broad class of simulation optimization problems with both continuous and discrete decision variables.
+Second, we propose simple algorithms with exponential-rate performance guarantees: as the sample budget grows to infinity, the probability of false selection decays exponentially with an explicit positive rate.
+Unlike classical best-selection problems, where performance is estimated from i.i.d. samples, our setting requires inner-layer optimization to evaluate each system.
+To address this, our design combines stochastic gradient descent and sequential elimination, exploiting the structure of the inner optimization while making outer-layer comparisons.
+The algorithms carefully control bias and variance in performance estimation, and our analysis accounts for both while leveraging structural information.
+We prove that the exponential-rate guarantees hold for convex simulation optimization and broader data-driven stochastic optimization, covering key SBOS problem classes.
+We expect these results to extend to a wider range of simulation problems with both continuous and categorical variables.

 Third, we conduct comprehensive numerical studies for the SBOS problems, including three practical applications.
 The first application is an optimal staffing and pricing problem in a non-stationary queueing system.
 The second application is an optimal dosage finding problem in the selection of the best drug.
 The third application is a data-driven newsvendor problem in the selection of the best product.
 We compare our proposed algorithms to the uniform sampling method and the Optimal Computing Budget Allocation (OCBA) method.
 We demonstrate that our method achieve the lowest probability of false selection in all problem settings.